AntonioYoma96/AntonioYoma96/README.md

-# 💫 About Me:
+# Hi!
+I'm Antonio Yoma ✨:
-I'm a Civil Engineer in Computer Science from Universidad de Los Lagos 🇨🇱, passionate about building fullstack web applications that solve real-world problems.<br><br>- 💻 I have experience developing internal task management systems for public institutions using technologies like **Angular**, **ASP.NET (C#)**, **JavaScript**, and **SQL Server**.<br>- 🛠️ I'm comfortable working across the full web stack — from creating responsive interfaces to implementing efficient backend logic and working with relational databases.<br>- 🌱 I’m currently expanding my skills in **Node.js**, **Django**, and **RESTful API** design.<br>- 📁 I love building organized and scalable codebases that are easy to maintain.<br>- 🌐 I'm interested in real-world web solutions, collaborative projects, and continuous learning.<br>- 📫 You can reach me at: yomaraddatz96@gmail.com
+I'm a Civil Engineer in Computer Science, passionate about building fullstack web applications that solve real-world problems.<br><br>- 💻 I have experience developing internal task management systems for public institutions using technologies like **Angular**, **ASP.NET (C#)**, **JavaScript**, and **SQL Server**.<br>- 🛠️ I'm comfortable working across the full web stack — from creating responsive interfaces to implementing efficient backend logic and working with relational databases.<br>- 🌱 I’m currently expanding my skills in **Node.js**, **Docker**, **AWS** and **RESTful API** design.<br>- 📁 I love building organized and scalable codebases that are easy to maintain.<br>- 🌐 I'm interested in real-world web solutions, collaborative projects, and continuous learning.<br>- 📫 You can reach me at: yomaraddatz96@gmail.com

 ## 🌐 Socials: